andrewhumble/app/README.md

 ## The Entry Point

 To begin navigating and using LittyLit, a user should enter the website through the welcome.html page.
 Excluding the administrator login page, user login page, and registration page, all pages require a user to be logged in prior to accessing page content.
 A user is redirected to welcome.html in the event that an attepted visit to a page determines the user to not be logged in.
-This file can be accessed by accessing localhost:8080/LittyLit/app/welcome.html.
+This file can be accessed by searching localhost:8080/LittyLit/app/welcome.html.
 Because our code uses PHP and MySQL via XAMPP, XAMPP should be downloaded for website functionality.

 ## Starting LittyLit
 ### Downloading XAMPP